streams-in-silence/ts-java/packages/comparator/README.md

 - Chain multiple sorting criteria to get a more refined sorting result
 - Define where you want `null` values to be placed in the sorted array
 - Create your own `Comparator` implementation to re-use the same sorting logic across multiple places
+- Opt-in `Array.prototype.sort` and `Array.prototype.toSorted` method and type overrides to pass in `Comparator` instances as valid arguments

 ## Installation